ibexa/documentation-developer/docs/api/public_php_api_browsing.md

 ```

 First use `LocationService::loadLocations()` to **get** the **Locations** for `ContentInfo`.
 This method returns an array of [`Location`](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/Location.php) value objects.
 In this example, you print out the Location's path string (/path/to/content).
 You also use [URLAliasService::reverseLookup()](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/URLAliasService.html#method_reverseLookup) to get the Location's main [URLAlias](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Values/Content/URLAlias.html).

+#### Location object with access to Content

+You can directly get it by using `$location->getContent()`, it can also be very useful in a Twig via `location.content`.
+This functionality additionally introduces possibility to specify prioritised languages when loading a Location.
+Content will be loaded on-demand across result set you are loading (e.g. search and other places you can load several Locations).

 ### Relations